-This belief caused him to bring in an oil drilling company and begin drilling well heads.
-Naturally, men and their families came for the jobs and the area began to become a hub of activity.
-With the influx of people he realized that there was a need for a town closer than the nearest town which was 14 miles away.
-This led Van Horn to purchase two square miles of land in what is now the center of Polk City.
+This belief caused him to bring in an oil drilling company and created jobs for many men within the area.
+Families came from all over to this area for jobs in the oil drilling industry.
+The closet town was 14 miles away and with so many people living in the area, Isaac Van Horn purchased two square miles of land in what is now the center of Polk City.
 The land was cleared and expansion began.
 By the middle of 1925 Polk City had become a busy place.
 The increasing population and new construction led to the incorporation of the town of Polk City on April 3rd, 1925.
 Mr. Van Horn was responsible for naming the town.